beka2127/LibraryManagement.api/README.md

 * **JavaScript (ES6+):** Programming language for frontend logic.
 * **Fetch API:** For making HTTP requests to the backend API.

-the frontend is in the folder that says frontende
+the frontend is in the other repository that says frontend